-So, in this example what we will try to see is that if there are 2 different liquids which are there side by side then when this 2 different liquids are put in a capillary tube sometimes magically because of the resultant surface tension driven flow or transport that is created, the entire column may move from one end to the other end and we will see one such example here.
-So, there will be 2 different fluids those liquids which have already been put and see that it is moving magically it is not that there is a palm that is being put or there is no other driving force that has been created to induce the motion here we will not first be bothered about the motion we are first considering the equilibrium.
-So, let us consider such a case, but not a moving case, but 2 different liquids which are keeping meniscus in equilibrium.
+So, in this example what we will try to see is that if there are two different liquids which are there side by side then when these two different liquids are put in a capillary tube sometimes magically because of the resultant surface tension driven flow transport that is created the entire column may move from one end to the other end and we see one such example here.

+So, there will be two different fluids those liquids which have already been put and see that it is just like moving magically.
+It is not that there is a pump that is being put or there is no other driving force that has been created to induce the motion.
+Here we will not first be bothered about the motion we are first considering about the equilibrium.
+So, let us consider such a case, but not a moving case, but two different liquids which are keeping meniscus in equilibrium.